 - Because you can transmit your infection to partners at this time, you should abstain from sexual activity until after treatment.
 You should also inform all current and past sexual partners about your results so they know to get tested as well.

-*Please note, most states have regulations that require the processing laboratory to report positive results for Chlamydia and Gonorrhea to a local health department.
+*Please note, most states have regulations that require the processing laboratory to report positive results for Chlamydia and Gonorrhea test to a local health department.

 - Abnormal discharge